-Okay, Facebook has been in the news in the last few months and the company’s PR team is probably in overdrive and if you believe the news then no one under 25 is using it because they are all now using Instagram or Snapchat.
-We just thought it might be helpful to remind colleges and training providers to not fully believe the hype and to remember that there 40 million Facebook users in the UK – that is over half the population.
+Facebook has been in the news in the last few months, and the company's PR team is probably in overdrive.
+If you believe the news, then no one under 25 is using it because they are all now using Instagram or Snapchat.
+We just thought it might be helpful to remind colleges and training providers not to believe the hype fully and to remember that 40 million Facebook users in the UK are over half the population.
 Facebook remains a fantastic way for colleges and providers to spread their message and engage with learners, employers and parents.

 Understanding Status Updates

 The first thing to remember is the importance of status updates.
 A Facebook status is a post that appears for your contacts to read.
 Whereas before, Facebook statuses were immediately broadcast for everyone, now there are plenty of privacy settings to protect the person by letting them choose who can read their messages.
 You can also interact through your Facebook status.
 Followers and other contacts can comment on the Facebook status or simply Like the status.
 Recently, Facebook has added a tagging feature to Facebook statuses.
 Put @ in the beginning, and you are allowed to tag as many as 6 people in a post.
 Friends and contacts that are tagged will be notified in the same way that they are also notified when somebody else or the status owner has replied to a status he commented on.

 But why is this important to a college or training provider?

 Facebook statuses are what many consider the very essence of Facebook.
 Here, learners, employers, parents and other interested parties can interact on a particular piece of information casually, which is way more convenient and conversational than email or Twitter actually will.